 She has no fixed policies about hanging work-life stability or the choice to tick off famous locations.

 “Travel doesn’t come inside the way of labor, and vice versa.
 I may be ‘off the grid’ even when at home.
-Technology has made it a lot less complicated to be geography agnostic that I could have cope with on paintings if need be, wherever I am,” says Sharma.
+Technology has made it a lot less complicated to be geography agnostic that I could have coped with on paintings if need be, wherever I am,” says Sharma.

-“It’s travel that makes me the gift to matters, introspective, humble and provide me the comfort of being just me,” she says.
+With such many balls to juggle, friends often tease Sharma for being “over-subscribed.”
+Travel makes me the gift to matters, introspective, humble, and provides me the comfort of being just me,” she says.

 More than whatever, the journey has been a splendid educator for Sharma.
 “Travel makes you learn the way little it takes to be satisfied.
 It’s a wonderful leveler,” she says.